Overnight Dinner Rolls

 • I’ve played with the timing of this dough a little and I’ve had good luck with letting it stay in the fridge for up to 18 hours.
 It started to not rise as well when baked the farther from 18 hours I got.
 The rolls after 24 hours in the fridge were fine but they were better with shorter chilling times.

-• Store leftovers in an air-tight containers.
+• Store leftover rolls in an air-tight container.

 Nutrition